isaacbernat/pycrastinate/README.md

 * Check other branches, so that the feature you want to implement is not already being worked on at the moment.

 * Write enough tests to cover at least the most common use case scenarios of the feature.
-Also, do not break existing tests (run `nosetests`).
+Also, do not break existing tests (run `nosetests --with-isolation`).
 Documentation is a big plus.

 * Try to keep high standards of code quality.
 After all this code is going to be public and can potentially be contributed by many others after you.